cisagov/cool-accounts/dns/README.md

 # cool-accounts - dns subdirectory #

 This subdirectory contains Terraform code to provision the COOL "dns" account.
-It creates:

-* An IAM role that allows sufficient permissions to provision all AWS resources in this account.
+It creates an IAM role that allows sufficient permissions to provision all AWS resources in this account.
 This role has a trust relationship with the users account.

 ## Bootstrapping this account ##